-The North Dakota Forest Service engaged a wide variety of partners in the development of the statewide assessment and forest resource strategy to address critical forestry needs.
-We solicited partners' perspectives of important forestry issues in North Dakota during a forest resources assessment session at the State Capitol on July 30, 2009.
+A forest resources assessment session was held at the State Capitol on July 30, 2009, to solicit partners' perspectives of important forestry issues in North Dakota.
 Stakeholders developed a list of public benefits trees and forests provide, such as clean air and water, fish and wildlife habitat, recreation, energy sources and enhanced community environments.
-Partners also prioritized key threats and forestry issues.
-Threats to forest resources in North Dakota include invasive (insects and pathogens) tree pests; over-maturity and limited natural regeneration of forest resources; lack of tree species diversity and vulnerability to damaging agents; strengthening education outreach; conversion from historic vegetation types; wildfire; limited wood utilization opportunities; and climate change.
-Information from the preliminary meeting was used to prepare a draft assessment distributed for external review on January 4, 2010.
+Stakeholders prioritized key threats and forestry issues.
+Threats to forest resources in North Dakota include invasive (insects and pathogens) tree pests; over-maturity and limited natural regeneration of forest resources; lack of tree species diversity and vulnerability to damaging agents; lack of education outreach; conversion from historic vegetation types; wildfire; limited wood utilization opportunities; and climate change.